ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

 - Seeing what gametes can be produced by segregation and independent assortment is tricky as the number of traits increases.

 #### Using a Testcross to Confirm Predictions
-- Mendel did experiments w/ combinations of traits other than seed shape and color, and obtained similar results.
+- Mendel did experiments w/ combinations of traits other than seed shape and color and obtained similar results.
   - Each dihybrid cross produced a 9:3:3:1 ratio.
   - Mendel, however, looked for an alternative test to provide more evidence for its correctness.
 - An *RrYy* plant should produce four different types of gametes in equal proportions.
-- **Testcross** - a parent with a dominant phenotype but unknown phenotype is crossed with a parent that contributes only recessive alleles.
+- **Testcross** - a parent with a dominant phenotype but an unknown phenotype is crossed with a parent that contributes only recessive alleles.
   - The unknown parental genotype can be determined by analyzing the phenotype of offspring.
 - Researchers can infer if the other parent is homozygous or heterozygous for the dominant allele.
 - If the principle of independent assortment is valid, the testcross should produce four types of offspring if the parent is *RrYy* and only one type if the tested parent is *RRYY*.